Agustyn98/Twitter-sentiment-analysis/README.md

 ## Description

-This is a research project with the goal of creating sentiment metrics on the most influential political figures in Argentina, Javier Milei, Alberto Fernandez and Larreta.
+This is a research project with the goal of creating sentiment metrics on the most influential political figures in Argentina.
 I built an ETL pipeline on the Google Cloud platform that retrieves hundreds of tweets that mention the people of intereset from Twitter's API on a daily basis, and then performs sentiment analysis using Google's natural language API.

+The politicians used for this project are:

+- Javier Milei: Libertarian, deputy for Buenos Aires
+- Larreta: Center-right, mayor of Buenos Aires
+- Alberto Fernandez: Center-left, President

 ## Architecture